The Late Michael K. Williams, Sterling K. Brown, and Aunjanae Ellis Expected To Win EMMYs Tonight, Here’s Who Else Is Nominated

 Experts believe Michael K. Williams, who tragically passed earlier this month, will finally receive recognition for his lengthy and notable acting career.
 We’re praying that the star is given an award for his incredible work in “Lovecraft Country.”
 Williams is up for the coveted statue in the Outstanding Supporting Actor in a Drama Series category.
 The Hollywood Reporter notes that if he wins, his award will be accepted by his nephew and mentee, Dominic Dupont.
 Williams would also become only the seventh posthumous performance winner in the 73-year history of the Emmys.

-As previously HBO horror drama series “Lovecraft Country”, which was canned for its second season back in July, is up for 18 nominations.
-Lovecraft’s Aunjanue Ellis is up for Outstanding Supporting Actress in a Drama Series
+As previously reported, the HBO horror drama series “Lovecraft Country”, which was canned for its second season back in July, is up for 18 nominations.
+Lovecraft’s Aunjanue Ellis is up for Outstanding Supporting Actress in a Drama Series.

-while the show’s lead actors Jurnee Smollett and Jonathan Majors have both been nominated for the Oustanding Lead Actor and Actress awards.
+…while the show’s lead actors Jurnee Smollett and Jonathan Majors have both been nominated for the Oustanding Lead Actor and Actress awards.

 However, Majors is up against some tough competition.
 “This Is Us” star Sterling K. Brown and Billy Porter of “Pose” could have a strong chance of beating out the actor for the spot, the LA Times predicts.
 Brown is nominated for his role as Randall Peterson in the NBC series while Porter is up for his second award for staring in the FX drama.
 Porter made history at the 2019 Emmy Awards after he became the first openly gay black man to win the award for Best Actor in a Drama Series.